| Join Forums Leaving HP/HPE Benefits Healthplans Stock Pension Discounts Contacts HP Way Map of this site | |

 ||

 Unemployment Insurance Advice from HP and HPE alumni members from various pages on this website.
-WFR/EER.
-If dealing with possible layoff or considering retirement: Practical advice from HP/HPE alumni who have gone through past cycles -- including action to quietly take now even if not expecting to even if not expecting to leave.
-No password required. https://www.hpalumni.org/leaving Claim it!
+If considering retirement, dealing with possible layoff, or recently left.
+Action to quietly take now even if not expecting to leave soon.
+Practical "What I wish I had known" advice from HP/HPE alumni who have gone through past cycles: Leaving HP or HPE (Public website.
+No password required.)
+Claim it!
 You paid for it.
 "Do not feel badly if you accept unemployment insurance."
 [HP paid into your state's unemployment fund for many years on your behalf.
 Only in Alaska, New Jersey, and Pennsylvania are there employee deductions for UI.
 If you take PRP instead of being WFRed, you do not qualify for unemployment benefits -- because you voluntarily retired.]
 "Look into claiming for unemployment.
 Depending on the reason for your departure, you may, surprisingly, be eligible.
 I was part of the HPE VCTP, but spent much of the last 2 months transferring my role to India.
 That secured me an unexpected payout from the state (Colorado)" --from "What I wish I had known before layoff, retirement, or leaving" https://www.hpalumni.org/WIHK-2_JobCareer.htm Employer address and phone number.
 Records are kept at the headquarters office in each country.
-Instead of using an address from a paystub -- which may be for a building that the company no longer occupies -- members recommend that you use the headquarters address for the country where you worked. - HP (Hewlett-Packard Company, now named HP Inc.) Worldwide Country Headquarters: https://www.hp.com/us-en/contact-hp/ww_office_locs.html [U.S. Admin headquarters is in Texas.] - HPE (Hewlett Packard Enterprise Company) Worldwide Country Headquarters: https://www.hpe.com/us/en/ww-office-locations --from Employment and experience verification https://www.hpalumni.org/verif
+Instead of using an address from a paystub -- which may be for a building that the company no longer occupies -- members recommend that you use the headquarters address for the country where you worked. - HP (Hewlett-Packard Company, now named HP Inc.) Directory of worldwide sales/service offices: https://www.hp.com/us-en/contact-hp/ww_office_locs.html [U.S. Admin headquarters is in Texas.] - HPE (Hewlett Packard Enterprise Company) Directory of worldwide sales/service offices: https://www.hpe.com/us/en/ww-office-locations --from Employment and experience verification https://www.hpalumni.org/verif

 Documentation.
 We hear